Install: TruSTAR for IBM QRadar

 Used to make API calls.
 Finding your API Key

 TruSTAR Secret Key

 Used when making API calls.
-Available under Settings-> API on TruSTAR Station.
-How to find your API Secret Key
+Finding your API Secret

 Enclave IDs for Pull (Hunt)

-The TruSTAR Enclave ID(s) where you want to search for IOC enrichment.
-If left blank, it will search all TruSTAR enclaves you have access to.To specify multiple enclaves, separate each enclave ID with a comma and no spaces:
+The TruSTAR Enclave ID(s) where you want to search for Indicator enrichment.
+If left blank, it will search all TruSTAR Enclaves you have access to.To specify multiple Enclaves, separate each Enclave ID with a comma and no spaces:

 Enclave IDs for Submit

-The TruSTAR Enclave IDs to submit events and offences to.To submit data to multiple enclaves, separate each enclave ID with a comma and no spaces:
+The TruSTAR Enclave IDs to submit events and offenses to.To submit data to multiple Enclaves, separate each Enclave ID with a comma and no spaces:

 Max Events per Offense